jkbgbr/FEM_Practical_Course/README.md

 # Finite Element Method Implementation

 This project aims to implement worked examples from the book "The Finite Element Method: A Practical Course" by G.R.
 Liu and S.S.
 Quek.
-It serves as a practical exercise in understanding and applying the finite element method (FEM) to structural mechanics problems.
+It serves as a practical exercise in understanding and applying the finite element method (FEM) to structural mechanics problems using python.

 ## Project Structure

-The project is organized into sections based on different types of structural elements:
+The project is organized into sections based on dimensionality and element type:

+**1D:**
--   **Trusses**: Implementation of truss elements.
-(WIP)
+-   **Trusses**: Implementation of plane and spatial truss, static analysis.
--   **Beams**: Implementation of beam element analysis.
-(Planned)
+-   **Beams**: Implementation of the Euler-Bernoulli 2D beam element, static and modal analysis.
--   **Frames**: Implementation of frame element analysis.
-(Planned)
+-   **Frames**: Implementation of the spatial Euler-Bernoulli frame element, static and modal analysis.

+**2D:**
 - **Plates/Shells**: Implementation of plate and shell element analysis.
 (Planned)

+The modules are tested, though not with the aim to achieve 100% coverage.

-## Current Status
+## Current Status, 1D Elements

-Currently, the **Trusses** section is a work in progress.

-### Truss Implementation Details

-The truss implementation includes the following features:

--   Node and element classes for defining truss structures.
--   Calculation of element stiffness matrices.
--   Assembly of the global stiffness matrix.
--   Application of boundary conditions (supports).
--   Solution for nodal displacements.
+Elements are implemented as listed:
--   Calculation of member forces (tension/compression).
+- **Trusses**: Displacements, member forces, support reactions.
--   Calculation of reaction forces at supports.
--   Tests with single- and multi-element examples.
+- **Beams and frames**: Displacements, support reactions, modal analysis.
+As the elements perform very poor in finding the internal actions, this is not implemented.

+Check out the notebooks in the `notebooks/` directory for examples of how to use the classes.

+To avoid code repetition and get python out of the way certain aspects are implemented in a generic way which also shows which steps of the finite element procedure are common to all elements:
+- A Model class is used to hold the nodes, elements, and boundary conditions, solve the problems etc.
+- A Node class is used to hold the node coordinates.
+- Support definition is done by defining a list of nodes and their _local_ degrees of freedom (DOFs) that are constrained.
+- This makes model definition unified across different element types.
+- Node and element IDs are given away automatically.
+If multiple models are created within the same session, first ``IDMixin.reset()`` is to be called.
+-